What Does Damping Off Mean?

-Damping off is a common horticultural condition caused by various pathogens that kill off a seed or seedling.
-Damping off occurs most often in moist, cool conditions.
+Damping off is a common horticultural condition caused by several soil-borne types of fungi or fungus-like organisms such as phytophthora, pythium, rhizoctonia, and fusarium.
+Damping off occurs most often in moist, cool

 Damping off is most recognized in seedlings as a rotting portion of the stem beginning down at the base of the plant and extending upward.